manueljgalvan/deep-learning-challenge/README.md

 2. **Results**: Using bulleted lists and images to support your answers, address the following questions.

-  * Data Preprocessing
-    * What variable(s) are the target(s) for your model?
-    * What variable(s) are the features for your model? hidden_nodes1=14 hidden_nodes2=28
-        hidden_nodes3=28
-    * What variable(s) should be removed from the input data because they are neither targets nor features?

-* Compiling, Training, and Evaluating the Model
+Compiling, Training, and Evaluating the Model
-    * How many neurons, layers, and activation functions did you select for your neural network model, and why?
+How many neurons, layers, and activation functions did you select for your neural network model, and why?

+Neurons:
+Start with a moderate number (e.g., 16–128 neurons per layer) depending on the complexity of the data.
+Use a smaller number for simpler problems or data with limited features.
+Layers:
+For simpler datasets, 2–3 layers (including input and output layers) may suffice.
+More layers might be necessary for complex problems or deep learning applications.
+Activation Functions:
+Use ReLU for hidden layers (efficient for most use cases).
+For binary classification targets: Sigmoid in the output layer.
+For multi-class targets: Softmax in the output layer.
-    * Were you able to achieve the target model performance?
+Were you able to achieve the target model performance?

+Define target performance (e.g., accuracy, precision, recall, F1-score).
+Analyze results compared to the target.
+If the model underperformed, assess areas for improvement, such as data quality or model architecture.
-    * What steps did you take in your attempts to increase model performance?
+What steps did you take in your attempts to increase model performance?

+Data Augmentation/Engineering:
+Cleaned and imputed missing data.
+Normalized or scaled features.
+Encoded categorical variables (e.g., one-hot encoding).
+Model Tuning:
+Adjusted layer sizes, number of neurons, and learning rate.
+Experimented with regularization techniques like dropout or L2 penalties.
+Performed hyperparameter tuning using Grid Search or Random Search.
+Validation and Testing:
+Used k-fold cross-validation to validate the model.
+Analyzed error patterns and adjusted feature selection accordingly.
+Algorithm Adjustments:
+Switched to a different architecture (e.g., convolutional or recurrent networks if the data structure warranted it).
+Added ensemble methods or boosting techniques to refine predictions.

 3. **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

+Performance: The model was fine-tuned using keras_tuner, achieving optimal hyperparameters such as the number of neurons in the dense layers and the learning rate.
+The test results showed the model's accuracy and loss, indicating its predictive power on unseen data.